Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 add_filter('screen_options_show_screen', 'wpb_remove_screen_options');

-We hope this article helped you learn how to easily disable screen options button in WordPress.
-You may also want to see our guide on how to move your WordPress site from HTTP to HTTPS or the 6 best coupon code plugins for WordPress.
+We hope this article helped you learn how to easily disable the screen options button in WordPress.
+You may also want to see our guide on how to allow user registration on your WordPress site or see our expert picks for the best contact form plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.